hoyuela/glass-solstice/Calabash/README.md

 4. Place the .apk file you are using inside the project's calabash folder.

     If the .apk file was **NOT** built on your computer place the keystore that was used inside the Discover calabash folder.
-Then navigate to the Discover calabash folder and [Configure Calabash](https://github.com/akvo/akvo-flow/wiki/Calabash-testing#configuration) using the appropriate keystore settings.
+Then navigate to the project's calabash folder and [Configure Calabash](https://github.com/akvo/akvo-flow/wiki/Calabash-testing#configuration) using the appropriate keystore settings.

 5. Navigate to the project calabash folder and run: (apk file name may differ)
 `calabash-android run LoginActivity.apk`